 Duntroon Community Centre, Gymkhana Road, RMC Duntroon, ACT

-Opened originally in 1981, the Duntroon Community Centre (DCC) has always offered Defence families a place to go for companionship and support.
-Moving to their current location in July 2003, the DCC is a fabulous facility (located on the grounds of RMC Duntroon) which offers a diverse array of programs and activities, available to both military (all services) and civilian families.
+The Duntroon Community Centre (DCC) offers Defence families a place to go for companionship and support.
+Located on the grounds of RMC Duntroon, they offer a diverse array of programs and activities, available to both military (all services) and civilian families. ollow them on Facebook to find out about their online activities you can do from home.

-Where: Nicholls Community Centre (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT
+Where: Community House (next to Gold Creek Primary School), Kelleway Avenue, Nicholls, ACT

 Welcome: Parents and children